Crews clean up landslide on closed highway east of Astoria

-PORTLAND, Ore.
-(AP) — Crews are working to clear debris from a landslide that has closed part of a highway near Astoria in northwestern Oregon.
+PORTLAND, Ore. — Crews are working to clear debris from a landslide that has closed part of a highway outside Astoria in northwestern Oregon.

 The Oregon Department of Transportation said it has removed a commercial truck that was caught in the rubble but that it still needs to be towed.
 The truck was the only vehicle damaged in the landslide, and no injuries were reported.